mirpl/mvp-ta-knowledge-base/docs/Using the Platform/Onboarding/Onboarding.md

 Second, open Test Plan's details and find the ‘Create Job’ button in the top right corner of the page.
 Clicking the ‘Create Job’ button will open the form to fill in.

-💡 Remember, if the button is unclickable, the Tests were not added to the Test Plan yet.
+> 💡 **Remember**, if the button is unclickable, the Tests were not added to the Test Plan yet.

-💡 You can return to the added Test details page by clicking the ‘Go to Test' button.
+> 💡 You can return to the added Test details page by clicking the ‘Go to Test' button.

 Filling in the ‘Create New Job’ form consists of four steps.
 A separate form and graphic pointer outline each of them: